-- c.
-The Associate Dean of the Faculty for Personnel, Development, and Diversity will report reappointment recommendations to the CAPT on or before February 15th,4 - d.
-If the recommendations of the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity differ, the CAPT will review the candidate's file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
-This recommendation will be made on or before February 25th,5 - e.
+- ev.
 The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
 The decision on the candidates shall be announced as soon as possible to the departments concerned.
-The Dean of the Faculty/Vice President for Academic Affairs shall offer further three-year contracts to successful reappointment candidates on or before March 1st. - f.
-A candidate for reappointment to whom a further three-year contract is not offered in the third year shall receive written notice of a terminal one-year appointment from the Dean of the Faculty/Vice President for Academic Affairs on or before March 1st. - g.
-Reappointment consideration of faculty holding shared appointments follows the above procedures.
+The Dean of the Faculty/Vice President for Academic Affairs shall offer further three-year contracts to successful reappointment candidates on or before March 1 - fvi.
+A candidate for reappointment to whom a further three-year contract is not offered in the third year shall receive written notice of a terminal one-year appointment from the Dean of the Faculty/Vice President for Academic Affairs on or before March 1. - Reappointment consideration of faculty holding shared appointments follows the above gvii. procedures.
 If one partner in a shared appointment is not reappointed, the reappointed partner may, at his or her option, assume a full-time faculty position at the end of the other partner's terminal year.
-Should he or she choose not to do so, the position will no longer be tenuretrack. - Candidates for reappointment shall have access to all written materials immediately following notification of the Dean of the Faculty/Vice President for Academic Affairs' decision.
-These materials may not be photocopied. - i.
-The Dean of the Faculty/Vice President for Academic Affairs shall convey the result of a review to the candidate on or before May 1st.. - B. Reappointment of Librarians
+Should he or she choose not to do so, the position will no longer be tenure-track. - Candidates for reappointment shall have access to all written materials immediately following notification of the Dean of the Faculty/Vice President for Academic Affairs' decision.
+These materials may not be photocopied. - tix.
+The Dean of the Faculty/Vice President for Academic Affairs shall convey the result of a review to the candidate on or before May 1.

+B2.
+Reappointment of Librarians

-During the second and third year of service, Library faculty will be evaluated according to the same principles and procedures described herein for tenure-track faculty.
-In the sixth year, the evaluation process will include at least one faculty member from another department who indicates his or her willingness to serve, chosen by the Dean of the Faculty/Vice President for Academic Affairs in consultation with the CAPT.
+During the second and third year of service, Library faculty will be evaluated according to the same principle Formatted: Indent: Left: 0.25", Hanging: 0.25", Right: and procedures described herein for tenure-track faculty.
+In the sixth year, the evaluation process will include a -0.5" least one faculty member from another department who indicates his or her willingness to serve, chosen by th Formatted: Indent: Left: 0.25", Right: -0.5" Dean of the Faculty/Vice President for Academic Affairs in consultation with CAPT.
 For contracts beyond the sixth year, the reappointment procedure is that of the third year, with the department making a recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
-In the case of a disagreement between the department and the Dean of the Faculty/Vice President for Academic Affairs, the CAPT will provide an additional recommendation for the President's consideration.
-If the candidate is denied reappointment, he or she may appeal if she or he receives the support of two-thirds of the faculty who participated in the initial review (including the candidate) or of the Dean of the Faculty/Vice President to the CAPT for an additional recommendation to the President.
+In the case of a disagreement between the department and the Dean of the Faculty/Vice President for Academic Affairs, CAPT will provide an additional recommendation for the President's consideration.
+If the candidate is denied reappointment, he or she may appeal if she or he receives the support of two-thirds of the faculty who participated in the initial review (including the candidate) or of the Dean of the Faculty/Vice President for Academic Affairs.
+Appeals in the sixth year will be referred to CAPT for an additional recommendation to the President.